Jason Dourisseau

-Jason Richard Dourisseau (born December 7, 1983) is an American-born naturalised Dutch professional basketball player who plays for Aris Leeuwarden of the BNXT League.
-Dourisseau primarily plays the small forward position.
+Jason Richard Dourisseau (born December 7, 1983) is an American-born naturalised Dutch professional basketball coach and former player, who is the current head coach of Donar.
+As a player, he played at the small forward position.

+Following four years playing collegiately at Nebraska, Dourisseau had a 14-year professional career in Europe.
+He is most known for his playing years with Donar, after he played 10 seasons and won five DBL championships and seven other trophies with the team.
+The club retired his number 8.
 Born in Omaha, Nebraska, Dourisseau received a Dutch passport in 2015.
-He is most known for his years with Donar, where he played for 10 seasons and won five DBL championships and seven other trophies.
-The club retired his number 8.